 Dog owners have a duty to keep people reasonably safe from their pets.
 When a dog bite or attack occurs, the injuries can be severe, possibly leaving a victim with scars, disfigurement, and fighting off infection.
 In 2017, there were 77 dog attacks in Connecticut alone.
 If you or a loved one has suffered a dog bite, our lawyers at Loughlin FitzGerald, P.C. can make sure the owner is held accountable.
 Contact us today for a free case evaluation with one of our New Haven dog bite injury lawyers.

-Why Our Firm is Right One for You In New Haven
+Why Our Firm is the Right One for You In New Haven

 Our top priority is meeting your goals, even if that means taking your case to trial.

 We have more than 100 combined years of experience litigating cases in and out of the courtroom.